heimlich1024/OD_CopyPasteExternal/README.md

 * Maya      : Vertices / Polygons / Weights (via Vertex Normals) (Implementation by Andre Hotz)
 * Houdini   : Vertices / Polygons / Weightmaps / VMaps
 * Rhino		: Vertices / Polygons (should be a good starting point for someone more experienced to finish it)
+* Sketchup  : Vertices / Polygons (Paste only for now - Initial implementation provided as starting point)
+* 3DsMax 	: Vertices / Poyygons (Initial implementation provided as a starting point)
 * Others	: Looking for contributors to write implementations for other 3d Apps (see TODO)

 # Installation: